denten-books/plain-text/main.md

 SURFACE()
 );
 ```
 The movement from physical to textual has a profound effect on the governance of goods, felt precisely at the distinction between autographic and allographic works.
-Governments regulate the manufacture and the distribution of guns as artifacts, but how does one regulate guns as ideas?
+Governments regulate the manufacture and the distribution of guns as artifacts, but how does one regulate guns as texts and ideas?
 Any such effort amounts to censorship.
-Yet, in the age of mechanical reproduction the gap between idea and artifact narrows dramatically.
+Yet, in the age of mechanical reproduction the distinction between idea and artifact narrows dramatically.
 What was regulated under the regime of property law, now increasingly falls under the regime of intellectual property and rights to speech.
 When both guns and books are reduced to text, we can reasonably expect to carry out our book and gun trades by email.

-Duplicates in Computer Science.
-Almost 30% of webpages are "very similar to other pages [@fetterly2003]."

-[@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria for resemblance between documents"
+[ln-counterfeiting]: A documentary on counterfeit goods produced by BBC4 interviews Christophe Zimmerman, Senior Technical Officer at World Customs Organization, who deplores the industry's lack of cooperation with law enforcement [@bbc4].

+### 1.1.4 Crisis of Authenticity
+The conditions of low-cost reproducibility compel us to reformulate the question of authenticity in terms that are not media- or technologically deterministic.
+The authenticity of a mass produced knock-off handbag in relation to its mass-produced "original" is a function of authority and authorization, not molecular structure or ideational content.
+I stand with Lawrence Lessig in the belief that laws, code, and markets.

+When it comes to the authenticity of handbags, texts, and painting the American legal system grants at least four differing layers of protection.
+Utility patents protect the "functional" aspects of an object.
+Design patents protect the "ornamental" "look and appearance" aspects of jewelry, fashion, furniture, beverage containers, and computer icons.
+Under the US Copyright Law, Section 102, copyright law protects "original works of authorship" that are "fixed in any tangible medium of expression."
+Finally, trademark

+Threshold of originality.

+"non-eligibility of "textual matter""Ets-Hokin v.
+Skyy Spirits Inc.
+Although a label's "graphical illustrations" are normally copyrightable, "textual matter" is not—at least not unless the text "aid[s] or augment[s]" an accompanying graphical illustration.

+U.S. Code: Title 35 - PATENTS

+ Article One, section 8, clause 8 of the U.S. Constitution which states:

+    The Congress shall have power ...
+To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries;

+design patents protect intellectual property textbook [@merges]

+35 U.S. Code § 171 - Patents for designs

+Whoever invents any new, original and ornamental design for an article of manufacture may obtain a patent therefor, subject to the conditions and requirements of this title.
+The provisions of this title relating to patents for inventions shall apply to patents for designs, except as otherwise provided.

+When it comes to handbags, texts, and paintings the American legal system grants at least three differing levels of protection

 @dumont